rajatsachdeva/Complete_Java_Masterclass/20-Databases/20_318_Transactions/README.md

  that have occurred since the last COMMIT or ROLLBACK.

 Note that if we close a connection before we commit any outstanding changes the changes are rolled back.

+When using JDBC, we don't code the transaction-related SQL statements and use Statement objects to execute them.
+We call methods in the Connection class to execute transaction-related comands.
+We perform the following steps:

+1. Turn off the default auto-commit behaviour by calling `Connection.setAutoCommit(false)`
+2. Perform the SQL operations that form the transaction
+3. If there are no errors, call `Connection.commit()` to commit the changes.
+If there are errors, call `Connection .rollback()` to rollback any changes made since the transaction began.
+4. Turn the dafault auto-commit behaviour back on by calling setAutoCommit(true)

+To demonstrate a transaction, we'll add the code to insert a song into the songs table, which has columns for the song title, the _id, the _id for the album the song is on, and the track number of the song on the album.

+When we want to add a song, how do we get the _id for the album ?
+As we pointed out earlier, before adding a song, we have to add the album it's on to the albums table, which has the column for the _id, the name of the album, and the _id for the artist.
+How do we get the artist _id ?
+We'll have to add the artist to the artists table before adding the album.
+Of course, if there is already a record for the artist or album, then we won't want to add them again, so we'll have to check for that case.

+To add a song, the user has to provide the song title, the album it's on, the artist, and the track number for this song.

+So, we'll perform the following steps:
+1. Get the title, album, track number, and the artist(we'll just have the main() methods pass them as parameters, rather than prompting for them)
+2. Check to see the there's a record for the artists in the artists table.
+If yes, go to Step 4.
+If no, do step 3
+3. Add the artist to the artists table.
+4. Check to see if the album is in the albums table.
+If yes, go to step 6.
+Otherwise, do step 5
+5. Add the album to the albums table.
+6. Add the song to songs table

+We'll want all the insertions to take place within a single transaction, so that we don't end up with records in the artists table that aren't associated with any albums/ songs or with albums that aren't associated with any songs.

+We should check for the existence of the song too, before we add it.
+But since more than one song can have the same title, we'd have to check that the album was also the same, and the artist was also the same, which would involve querying all three tables (check in the view ?)

+So we're going to assume that we know the song doesn't already exist, so we can focus on using a transaction when inserting a song.
+In real-world application we wouldn't make this assumption.

+Also we're not going to worry about updating the artist_list view.
+In a real-world application, we'd also have to update the view.

+We'll need an INSERT statement for each table.
+We'll use PreparedStatements for the following:

+INSERT INTO artists(name) VALUES (?)
+INSERT INTO albums(name, artist) VALUES (?, ?)
+INSERT INTO songs(track, title, album) VALUES (?, ?, ?)